ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/binary-command-manual.md

 | `ATCMD ID`      | 8       | 0x3A  | `AT+PBW`                           |
 | Checksum        | 9       | 0x05  |                                    |

 **Example:**

-If the P2P bandwidth is 125&nbsp;KHz, and the example is shown as follows
+If the P2P bandwidth is 125 KHz, and the example is shown as follows

 Send **AT+PBW=?**
 ```